Decent Work for Women Agriculture Workers

 Climate Resilience and Women's Leadership

-SCF has recognized the disproportionate impact of climate change on women agricultural workers and has taken proactive steps to integrate climate resilience into its labor rights programs.
-By establishing climate-aware trade unions, SCF has equipped women with the knowledge and tools to address climate challenges affecting their livelihoods.
-Twenty women leaders from newly formed trade unions have been trained in leadership and climate justice, enabling them to drive awareness campaigns on climate adaptation and ensure that vulnerable communities are included in policy discussions on environmental sustainability.
+SCF has recognized the disproportionate impact of climate change on women agricultural workers and has integrated climate resilience into its labor rights programs.
+By establishing climate-aware trade unions, SCF has equipped women with knowledge and tools to address climate challenges affecting their livelihoods.
+Twenty women leaders from newly formed trade unions have been trained in leadership and climate justice, enabling them to lead awareness campaigns on climate adaptation and ensure vulnerable communities are included in policy discussions and local climate planning processes.
+SCF has also conducted training on sustainable agricultural practices, including food preservation, livestock management, and water conservation techniques.
+These initiatives have helped women adopt climate-resilient strategies, strengthening their capacity to protect income and livelihoods from climate change impacts.

 Ensuring Occupational Safety and Health for Women Agricultural Workers